kapahnke-iot/pi-setup/README.md

    * select the entry `Interface Option`
    * select the entry `VNC`
    * to enable VNC and follow the information displayed
+   * Now you can use the integrated `vnc connect from RealVNC`, if you want to use tightvnc see the section below

 ## Install additonal tools